 The Office of the Vice Chancellor for Student Affairs coordinates support for students during times of personal emergencies (e.g. injuries that require hospitalization, extended personal and family health issues or bereavement) or changes in student status (e.g. being called to active military duty).
 The office assists students with excused absences for classes as well as planning for extended absences and medical withdrawals.

-The Disability Services Office arranges accommodations for students with documented physical, learning or mental disabilities.
+The Disability Resource Center arranges accommodations for students with documented physical, learning or mental disabilities.
 Accommodations, such as extended time on exams, or texts in alternate formats, are designed to make students more successful in the classroom.